tranghane/talks/Readme.md

 - using postman to test and debug
 # How to run
 - `npm run sever` to start the sever, should see `Sever Running on port 8000` on terminal
+# Todo list
+- change background of input types (run it on gg chrome to see )